 Dragging and dropping text allows you to use the mouse to move text.

 - Select the text you wish to move.

 Selecting text to move

-- Click and drag the text to the location you wish for it to appear.
+- Click and drag the text to the location where you want it to appear.
 The cursor will have a rectangle under it to indicate that you are moving text.